+Tail Rights

+Buyouts

-Buyouts SEED TRANSACTION DEAL POINTS - 2014-2018 STUDY While it is customary for seed economics to remain in place perpetually (to the extent not structured to terminate automatically after a fixed period, as discussed in the following pages), managers often seek a buy-out right so that they may eventually reclaim full ownership and control of the business.
+While it is customary for seed economics to remain in place perpetually (to the extent not structured to terminate automatically after a fixed period, as discussed in the following pages), managers often seek a buy-out right so that they may eventually reclaim full ownership and control of the business.
 Buy-out rights typically become exercisable after a number of years following expiration of the lock-up (so as to ensure the business has time to mature), and managers prefer buyout rights to be "evergreen" (i.e., exercisable at least annually), while seeders prefer that a manager only have the right to exercise the buyout once, such that if the manager declines to exercise within the applicable period, the buyout right will be lost.
 Of course, the parties can always agree to a buyout or similar transaction outside of any contractual buyout - such an approach allows for then-current market and other factors to be incorporated into the transaction pricing and structure, while the pre-negotiated buyout terms may be less reflective of the then-current "state of the art".
-Buyouts, once typical in roughly twothirds of seed transactions, now appear in less than half of our observations.
+Buyouts, while in decline over the last several years, once again appeared in roughly 2/3rds of observed transactions.

 In structuring buyouts, much attention should be paid to the timing of payments: e.g., paying the entire buyout price upfront vs. paying in tranches over a period of time (in which event each tranche may or may not be repriced based upon the thenapplicable performance of the business).
 Also to be considered is the tax effect of the buyout; as a simple buyout would require use of post-tax dollars (i.e., the buyout price paid is not a deductible expense), the parties may consider certain structures which allow for pre-tax dollars to be used - though generally speaking, unless carefully structured, use of these approaches can have distortive tax and/or economic effects for the seeder.
+For more information, see our HFM Week article "Buy-out Provisions in Seed Transactions", or contact your primary attorney at Seward Kissel or Gary Anderson at & anderson@sewkis.com for a copy.

+SEED TRANSACTION DEAL POINTS - 2019 STUDY

 Percentage of Seed Deals with Buyouts